Dear Conservative Male Snowflakes: I’m Sorry My Dating Profile Hurts Your Fragile Male Ego

 Apparently, some poor little conservative male snowflake found my Bumble profile to be the most offensive thing he had ever seen.
 Since this angry man could not message me on Bumble, he went to my website and got my email.
 He then made a fake email account so he could send me the following novel:

 There are so many things wrong with this message, but I’d like to draw attention to the line “I am just waiting for the day I get the go ahead to grab a rifle.
 Because a peaceful resolution will not occur.
 You parasites are a plague.”
-Look, I’m not an expert — but I think the man who is so enraged by a stranger’s 300 character Bumble profile that he has to go through hoops to email her probably shouldn’t have a rifle.
+Look, I’m not an expert, but I think the man who is so enraged by a stranger’s 300-character Bumble profile that he jumps through multiple hoops to email her probably shouldn’t have a rifle.

-A version of this originally appeared on MandaWritesThings.com
+A version of this originally appeared on MandaWritesThings.com.